malmarz/website/content/en/slides/350/django-data-views/index.md

 ---

-## Fetching Data
+## CRUD Views/Operations Can Be On

+- List of objects
 - Single object
-- List of Objects

 ---

+### The Read Operation

+---

+## List Views

+- Fetch and display a list of items matching a specific criteria
+- Model.objects.filter, all, values are used to fetch the list of data and set criteria
+- Criteria can be set in url or changed based on url

+---

-## Fetching Single Objects
+## Single Object Views

 - Model.objects.get is used (replace Model with your model)
-- Using primary key or key (unique values)
+- Must use primary key or key (unique values) to fetch a single object
+- Key typically set in url and named variable named `pk`
-- One object or none is returned
+- One object or none is returned and displayed

 ---